EricGilerson/Deadlift-ESAP/README.md

 ## Future Work
+- **Paper**: Currently a paper is being written on the project which will be included in this repository when finished.
 - **App Development**: Bundle the project into a user-friendly app for broader accessibility.
 - **Expansion to Other Exercises**: Extend the model to analyze other compound lifts and exercises.